 In this post, you’ll find a video you can use to review the spelling and pronunciation of each one of the 25 terms included in this post (don’t worry too much about the spelling, I suggest you focus on achieving a pronunciation that’s good enough to be understood and continue practicing as you go.)

 Right after the video, you’ll find the text version of the 25 words for customer service in Spanish.
-Continue reading 25 Spanish Words for Customer Service and How to Pronounce them (with Audio and Video)

 Reading words in Spanish is one thing, but learning how to pronounce them so that others can understand what you are saying is an entirely different game.